 Being the commonest locking tension under the knot, this is the easiest manner of tying knots.
 This is the kind of knot you might have known while learning how you can tie your shoes.

-What you do is take those two laces to cross one of them over the other, loop it underneath that X shape you have made then have the end ways pulled away from one another.
-This is going to create a loop which is going to hold those lacing intact as you end up tying it off in any way that you may like.
+What you do is take those two laces to cross one of them over the other, loop it underneath that X shape you have made then have the endways pulled away from one another.
+This is going to create a loop that is going to hold those lacing intact as you end up tying it off in any way that you may like.

 Square knot/Granny knot